Information Technology Analyst, Senior

 - Principles, procedures, practices, techniques and methods pertaining to modern information technology systems.
 In addition to advanced knowledge of information technology operations, must have specialized knowledge in: systems analysis and design, project management and implementation, and application programming.

 - Principles and practices of selection, development, testing, integration, cataloging, maintenance and support of application program components.

 - Principles and practices of research and analytical methodology.

-- Installation, maintenance, customization and testing of large centralized computer systems, subsystems and distributed systems.
+- Installation, maintenance, integration and testing of technology systems, subsystems and distributed systems.

-- Principles and techniques of complex programming and programming documentation.
+- Principles and techniques of programming and programming documentation.

 - Effective public presentation techniques.

 - Methodologies for project management including project tracking and project control.